ohmu/node-posix/README.md

 ## FAQ

+* Q: Why?
+* A: Because the Node core has a limited set of sometimes useful POSIX system calls.

 * Q: How mature/stable is this?
 * A: Work is very much in progress.
 The module is not tested or proven in production use yet.

 ## General usage